JamesRobertHugginsNgo/regex-split-node-js/README.md

-# RegEx Split Node JS
+# RegEx Split for NodeJS

+Split a string using regular expression.

 ## Example 1